 Can you please fully explain your business or product line?

-With the local maker community continuing to grow, what makes you stand out from the rest?
+With the Winnipeg local maker community continuing to grow, what is the most important thing you’d like potential customers of your company to know?

-Any advice that you would tell someone hoping to start up their own business or product line?
+Do you have any advice that you would pass on to someone hoping to start up their own business or product line?